Engagecraft-Solutions/touch-platform-doc/doc/examples/oddschecker.md

-**STEP 1**: Add the below code, if you want to be able to use widgets on your platform.
+Add the below code, if you want to be able to use widgets on your platform.
 You can either add this per page or put it in a central place (depending on your CMS setup).
 We recommend putting this in a central place by inserting the script in the HEAD tag.

 ```javascript
 <script>